Published: May 2018

 The Logic of US Foreign Policy by Sylvan and Majeski offers a consistent explanation for American interventions of the past several decades.
 The usual explanations – by proponents as well as opponents of these wars – are, however, mostly to be seen as pretexts, rationalizations or at best partial aspects, as the following overview shows.

 - Defending democracy and human rights: This traditional justification is not very convincing, since democratic governments have been overthrown (A, M, N), autocrats have been supported (E and I), human rights and international law have been violated or violations tolerated by the US.

 - Combating terrorism: Paramilitary groups – including Islamist organizations – have been used for decades by the US to eliminate opposing regimes (N and R).

-- Specific threats or aggressions against the US: In retrospect, most of these scenarios turned out to be incorrect or made-up (No. 13; e.g. Tonkin, incubator and WMD claims).
+- Specific threats or aggressions against the US: In retrospect, most of these scenarios turned out to be incorrect or made-up (#13; e.g. Tonkin, incubator and WMD claims).

 - Raw materials (especially oil and gas): Even enemy states generally want to sell their raw materials to the West, but are prevented from doing so by means of sanctions or war.
 This is because from an imperial point of view, their independence and influence is seen as a threat.

 - Was the Iraq war about oil?
 Hardly.
 Already prior to 2003, Iraq had supplied its oil mainly to the West; the Iraqi oil sector was not privatized after the war, and production licences were also issued to corporations in France, Russia and China (which opposed the war).

 - Was the Syrian war about natural gas pipelines?
 No (see here and here).
-The plans for regime change and war against geopolitically independent Syria had existed for decades and were to be implemented in the course of the so-called “Arab Spring”.
+The plans for regime change and war against geopolitically independent Syria had existed for decades and were to be implemented during the so-called “Arab Spring”.
 (See also a comment by the Syrian president).